Chilean Constitution of 1980

+Background

+The Commission for the Study of the New Political Constitution of the Republic of Chile', commonly known as the Ortúzar Commission', was a body established in 1973 by the Military Government Junta that ruled the country during the military dictatorship of Augusto Pinochet, following the coup against the Socialist President Salvador Allende.
+Its purpose was to draft the preliminary project for the 1980 Constitution.
+It met from September 24, 1973, to October 5, 1978.
+The name "Ortúzar Commission" is due to its chairman, Enrique Ortúzar Escobar, who previously served as Minister of Justice and Minister of Foreign Affairs during the administration of Jorge Alessandri.

+The following people were part of the commission: Rafael Eyzaguirre Echeverría (secretary), Sergio Diez Urzúa, Enrique Evans de la Cuadra, Jaime Guzmán Errázuriz, Gustavo Lorca Rojas, Jorge Ovalle Quiroz, Alejandro Silva Bascuñán, Alicia Romo Román, Raúl Gormaz Molina and later on Luz Bulnes Aldunate, Raúl Bertelsen Repetto, Juan de Dios Carmona.

+Despite what is commonly believed, the Ortúzar Commission was not a constituent assembly and did not draft the 1980 Constitution; rather, it merely prepared a preliminary draft that was subsequently reviewed by the Council of State and the Government Junta before being formally submitted for popular approval via a plebiscite.

+Nevertheless, there is no denying the importance of the discussion carried out by the Ortúzar Commission regarding the final text of the 1980 Constitution.
+Although many of the commission's proposals were not adopted by the Council of State and the Government Junta, a large portion of the new Constitution's text was analyzed and debated within the commission.

 Legitimacy

 According to the law professor Camel Cazor Aliste, the Constitution of 1980 has problems of legitimacy stemming from two facts.
 First, the constitutional commission was not representative of the political spectrum of Chile: its members had been handpicked by the Pinochet dictatorship, and opponents of the regime had been deliberately excluded.
 Secondly, the constitution's approval was achieved by the government in a controversial and tightly controlled referendum in 1980.
 Campaigning for the referendum was irregular, with the government calling people to vote positively on the reform, and also using radio and television commercial spots, while the opposition urging people to vote negatively were only able of doing small public demonstrations, without access to television time and limited radio access.
 There was no electoral roll for this vote, as the register had been burned during the dictatorship.
 There were multiple cases of double voting, with at least 3000 CNI agents doing so.

-Since the return to democracy, the constitution has been amended nearly 20 times.
+Since the return to democracy, the constitution has been amended nearly 60 times.

 A document from September 13, 1973, shows that Jaime Guzmán had by then already been tasked by the Junta to study the creation of a new constitution.

 It has been argued the 1980 Constitution was designed to favor the election of right-wing legislative majorities.
 Several rounds of constitutional amendments have been enacted since 1989 to address this concern.